Wesleyan-Media-Project/ad_goal_classifier/README.md

 In this repo, we classify ads into the following nine category of goals:
 - Donate: Request for donations
-- Contact: Request for viewer to contact with lawmakers
+- Contact: Request for viewer to contact lawmakers
 - Purchase: Selling of merchandise
 - Get-out-to-vote (GOTV): Get out to vote efforts
 - Event: Advertisement of an event